Neko Case

 Regarded as an instant classic of haunting country.

 Running away from a neglectful home at 15, Neko Case traversed the Pacific Northwest as the drummer for punk bands such as Maow before pivoting to alt-country and indie rock.
-At the time, one of America's most prolific serial killers, Gary Ridgeway, was hunting around Neko's hometown of Tacoma, Washington for troubled young women to murder, and she fit the profile.
+At the time, one of America's most prolific serial killers, Gary Ridgeway, was hunting around Neko's hometown of Tacoma, Washington for troubled young women to murder, and Neko fit the profile.
 She told the A.V.
 Club 'I grew up while he was killing women.'
-These hard experiences, surviving deep poverty, her parents' substance abuse, and potential brutality steeled her against a cruel world and inspired her later work.
+These hard experiences, surviving deep poverty, her parents' substance abuse, and potential brutality steeled her against a cruel world and inspired her later projects.

-With her Canadian Amp EP (1999), and then more forcefully on Blacklist (2002), she became a pioneering force in the bleak form of music known as country noir or gothic country.
+With her Canadian Amp EP (2001), and then more forcefully on Blacklist (2002), she became a pioneering force in the bleak form of music known as country noir or gothic country.
 The style paints rural America as a place of peril, inhabited by deeply flawed eccentrics roaming the corn fields long after decent folk have called it a night.

 Violent and nightmarish, it covers subjects such as murder and alienation with a devilish smile.
 Neko's 'Deep Red Bells', about Gary Ridgeway, is a perfect example: 'Those like you who lost their way, murdered on the interstate.'